daydreaming-experiment/app/CONTRIBUTING.md

 `Module` dropdown list.
 Confirm the changes by clicking `OK` at the bottom.

-You should now be up and running: you can compile and launch the app through IntelliJ by clicking the green triangle button in the toolbar.
+We're done!
+You can compile and launch the app through IntelliJ by clicking the green triangle button in the toolbar.
 After compilation, IntelliJ will ask you to configure an Android virtual device if you don't already have one, unless you plug in your own phone.
 That's beyond the scope of this document :-).

 Enjoy!
 And most of all, please tell us if you encounter any problem.